 11:00 AM: Kelly went outside to play in the snow.
 His mom, Judy, told him not to leave the front yard.

 4:00 PM: Judy checked on Kelly before she walked across the road to use her neighbors’ phone.
 When she returned, Kelly was gone.
 She thought he’d went to a friends house to watch television.

 6:00 PM: Judy had prepared dinner and called for him to come back inside, but he didn’t respond.
 She ate, then went to get Kelly from the residence that she had assumed he had been at.
 However, they said that they hadn’t seen Kelly at all that day.

 That’s when Judy went to her boyfriend’s grandmothers house and asked to use the phone.
 They said no. For some reason, they wouldn’t allow her to use the phone until after midnight.
-(I’m going to assume this was because back in the 80’s long-distance calls were free after a certain time..still though, makes no sense that she’d just say ‘ok’ and not push the issue or go to someone else’s house to use the phone.)
+Yes, you read that right.

-The official police search didn’t begin until dawn the following day.
-Over the next few weeks, police searched in water wells, creeks, the nearby abandoned mines, they even checked under porches and in sheds and storage buildings.
+The official police search didn’t begin until dawn the following day, thanks to increasingly severe weather and night shift being scantily staffed.
+Over the next few weeks, police and search dogs looked in water wells, creeks, the nearby abandoned mines, they even checked under porches and in sheds and storage buildings.